matthewhelan/Federated-Learning/README.md

 This is a Federated Learning run suite with FedAvg and Per-FedAvg (FO and HF versions)

-#to run use this command
+# Run

-# python main.py --dataset mnist0 --method perfedavg --worker-size 2 --epochs 10 --batch-size 5 --lr 0.005 --hessian 0 --init
+python main.py --dataset mnist0 --method perfedavg --worker-size 2 --epochs 10 --batch-size 5 --lr 0.005 --hessian 0 --init

 available methods are 'fedavg' and 'perfedavg'